pulse-framework/pulse/README.md

 ## Groups

-You can assign data an "index" as you collect it.
-This is useful because it creates a cache under that name where you can access that data on your component.
+You can assign data a "group" as you collect it.
+This is useful because it creates a cache under that namespace where you can access that data on your component.
+The group will regenerate if any of its data changes.

+Groups create arrays of IDs called indexes internally within Pulse, which are arrays of primary keys used to build data.

 ```js
 pulse.collect(somedata, "groupName");